PrabhnoorGill/HCL_CUSTOMER_CHURN_ESPADA/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 DATASET

-The dataset includes 7043 customers with features like Age, Gender, MonthlyUsageHours, NumTransactions, SubscriptionType, Complaints, and a Churn label.
+The dataset includes 7043 customers with features like Age, Gender, Usage Frequency, SubscriptionType, Complaints, and a Churn label.
 Churn is intentionally imbalanced (~30%).
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 NOTEBOOK